DEFRA/forms-prototype/app/data/research-rounds/feature-summary.md

 #### Initial Testing (Round 8 - November 2024)

 - Users weren't confident that progress was being saved
+- Quote: "I'm a bit concerned whether that's going to save or not."
+[Round 8, November 2024]
 - Recommendation: Consider explicit save feedback (e.g. 'Save and continue')

 ## Check Your Answers